jmcdo29/unteris/README.md

 3. Run `pnpm nx run kysely-cli:migrate` to build and run the migrations
 4. Run `pnpm nx run server:serve` to start the server on port 3333
 5. Run `pnpm nx run site:serve` to start the site on port 4200

-> Note: technically the site and server aren't hooked together yet, but that's
-> the next step

 ## Keep in Touch